Two years full-time.

-A Bachelor degree or international equivalent with a minimum GPA of 5.0/7.0 or a Bachelor degree at pass mark, GPA 4.0/7.0 or international equivalent with a minimum of two years of relevant work experience.
+A Bachelor degree, or international equivalent, with a minimum GPA of 5.0/7.0.
+Alternatively, a Bachelor degree at a pass mark of GPA 4.0/7.0, or international equivalent, with a minimum of two years of relevant work experience:

-Visit the Domestic applications - ANU Postgraduate page to check the admission dates.
+Visit the Domestic applications - ANU Postgraduate webpage to check the admission dates.

-Visit the International applications - ANU Postgraduate page to check the admission dates.
+Visit the International applications - ANU Postgraduate webpage to check the admission dates.

-There has never been a more important time to study international law and diplomacy.
-In an age of changing realities, there is a high demand for graduates capable of navigating the challenges that shape our international society.
+There has never been a better time to study international law and diplomacy.
+In an age of ever-evolving realities, there’s a high demand for graduates capable of shaping our international society.
 Are you ready?

-The Master of International Law and Diplomacy is a joint degree that addresses needs arising from the unique dynamics of the current political and business environment where policy, law and dispute resolution intersect.
+The Master of International Law and Diplomacy at ANU is a joint degree.
+The program addresses the needs that arise from the unique dynamics of the current political and business landscape where policy, law and dispute resolution intersect.

 International law and diplomacy don’t operate in a vacuum in our modern world.
 Now, they don’t need to in your degree, either.

-- Demonstrate in-depth knowledge of diplomacy and international law and its contemporary challenges from the perspective of multiple actors, including states, civil service departments, intergovernmental organisations, non-government organisations and multinational corporations.
+- The various perspectives of multiple actors, including states, civil service departments, intergovernmental organisations, non-government organisations and multinational corporations.

-- Display effective research and writing skills to address complex diplomatic and legal challenges with an international or transnational dimension.
+- Effective research and writing skills that will enable you to address complex diplomatic and legal challenges with an international or transnational dimension.

-- Exhibit highly developed diplomatic and international legal advocacy skills, including the ability to solve or avoid problems with the use of negotiation, persuasion, advocacy and other appropriate practices.
+- Diplomatic and international legal advocacy skills, including the ability to solve or avoid problems through negotiation, persuasion and advocacy.

-You will graduate from ANU, a world-class university, positioning you firmly in the centre of a global network of leading diplomatic and international legal scholars and policy-makers.
+Graduating with a Master of International Law and Diplomacy from ANU will position you firmly in the centre of a global network of leading financial and legal scholars and policy-makers.